marmelab/react-admin/docs/ToggleThemeButton.md

 ## Creating A Dark Theme

 For this button to work, you must provide a dark theme to the `<Admin>` component.
-React-admin provides a [built-in dark theme by default](./AppTheme.md#default), but you can override it according to your needs.
+React-admin provides a [built-in dark theme](./AppTheme.md#default), but you can override it according to your needs.

 The `darkTheme` should be a JSON object that follows the [Material UI theme specification](https://material-ui.com/customization/theming/).